astronomer/astro-docs/enterprise/next/05_customize-airflow/01_manage-airflow-versions.md

 Depending on the OS distribution and version of Airflow you want to run, you'll want to reference the corresponding Astronomer Certified image in the FROM statement of your Dockerfile.

+> **Note:** Once you upgrade Airflow versions, you CANNOT downgrade to an earlier version.
+The Airflow Metadata Database structurally changes with each release, making for backwards incompatibility across versions.

 #### Alpine and Debian-based Images

-Astronomer supports both Alpine Linux and Debian-based images.
+Astronomer supports both [Alpine Linux](https://alpinelinux.org/) and [Debian](https://www.debian.org/)-based images.
 Alpine is a widely-used lightweight distribution of Linux that keeps our default images slim and performant.
 For users leveraging Machine Learning Python Libraries or more complex dependencies, we strongly recommend Debian.

-> **Note:** For our platform's full collection of Docker Images, reference [Astronomer on Quay.io](https://quay.io/astronomer/ap-airflow/tags).
+For our platform's full collection of Docker Images, reference [Astronomer on Quay.io](https://quay.io/repository/astronomer/ap-airflow?tab=tags).

+> **Note:** AC 1.10.12 will be the _last_ version to support an Alpine-based image.
+In an effort to standardize our offering and optimize for reliability, we'll exclusively build, test and support Debian-based images starting with AC 1.10.13.
+A guide for how to migrate from Alpine to Debian coming soon.

 | Airflow Version | Alpine-based Image                          | Debian-based Image
 |-----------------|-----------------------------------------------------|-----------------------------------------------------|